huandu/go-sqlbuilder/README.md

     Status int    `db:"status"`
 }

-// A global variable to create SQL builders.
+// A global variable for creating SQL builders.
 // All methods of userStruct are thread-safe. var userStruct = NewStruct(new(User))